jpavley/Painless/readme.md

 <jpavley@newscorp.com>

-- 60 minutes to learn something about Python
+- 60 minutes to learn something about Python.
-- No previous knowledge of computer science required
+- No previous knowledge of computer science required.
-- Not going to spend much time on theory
+- Not going to spend much time on theory.
-- We’re going to explore and try things out and see where it takes us
+- We’re going to explore and try things out and see where it takes us.

 ## Who am I?

-- John Pavley, head of product & engineering for News Corp
+- John Pavley, head of product & engineering for News Corp.
-- This is how I learned to code, 35 years ago
+- This is how I learned to code, 35 years ago.
+- Just dive in with a tutorial, follow along as best you can, ask a lot of questions, develop an intutive understanding before you a theoretical one.

 ## Notes